Education Progress and the Center

 Who are we?

-Jack Despain Zhou is the writer behind the newsletter Tracing Woodgrains, known primarily for his coverage of the FAA’s hiring scandal, admin abuse at Wikipedia, and his writing on the education system.
-He currently attends law school.
+Jack Despain Zhou is the Executive Director of Education Progress and the writer behind the newsletter Tracing Woodgrains, known primarily for his coverage of the FAA’s hiring scandal, admin abuse at Wikipedia, and his writing on the education system.
+He is a graduate of Temple University’s Beasley School of Law.
 Previously, he worked as producer for the podcast Blocked and Reported and served as an Airborne Chinese Language Analyst in the United States Air Force.
-He has been passionate about education reform since childhood.
-He is on temporary leave from the Center for Educational Progress.